Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 If you run a news website, then you can generate a news sitemap to appear in the Google News carousel.

-Additionally, you can generate a video sitemap.
-This helps your videos appear in Video search results.
+Additionally, you can create a video sitemap.
+This helps your videos appear in Google Video search results.

 3. Most Comprehensive Schema Markup Support